How to merge subtitles with any video permanently (6 ways)

 VLC Convert/Save

-6. In this window, you click on the Add button.
+6. In the next window, you click on Add.

 VLC Open Media

-7. In this window, you go to the location on your computer where the subtitle file and video file are.
+7. In the next window, you go to the location on your computer where the video and subtitle files are.

 VLC video file selection window

-10. Do not check the Use a subtitle file option.
-Make sure this option is unchecked (disabled).
+10. Make sure the Use a subtitle file option is unchecked (disabled).

-11. Click on the Convert/Save button at the bottom of the window.
+11. Click on Convert/Save at the bottom of the window.

 VLC Convert/Save button

-12. At Profile, you click on the selection menu button and select Video for MPEG4 720p TV/Device or Video for MPEG4 1080p TV/Device.
+12. In the next window, you select Video for MPEG4 720p TV/Device or Video for MPEG4 1080p TV/Device at Profile.
 This depends on the resolution of the original video file.

-13. Click on the tool button next to the profile selection menu button.
+13. Click on the wrench button next to the profile selection menu button.

 VLC Convert window